Sillylittleguy1/tf2decal/README.md

+This script is for my booru decal website, that hosts decal images.
-script iterates through every public tf2 user in existance, takes their decal, moves onto the next
+It recusively goes through every public tf2 user in existance to find images.

-IT is most likely horribly inefficient, spotty, and unoptomized. but it works. and thats all that really matters

-throughout heaven and earth, i alone am the programming one.